mydobie/WebAccessibilityTesting/README.md

 1. Start dev server using mocked data => `npm run start:mock` then go to [http://localhost:3000](http://localhost:3000)
 1. Verify you can build production files => `npm run build`
 1. Verify you can make tar for deployment => `npm run createTar`

+## Versioning

+The version of the application is done automatically when merging a pull request into the main branch.
+Do not increment the version on the package.json file manually.
+See [Contributing.md](CONTRUBUTING.md) for more information.

 ## Node